TheRealCrazyfuy/RedmagicOSTricks/guides/old/PercentageInsideBatteryIcon.md

 ### 4. Percentage inside battery icon
 Now the part you were waiting for, putting our battery percentage inside the icon!
 - Type this command in the cmd window

-`adb shell settings put secure "battery_show_as_percentage" "2";` This will change the hidden option that puts our percentage inside the battery, look at your percentage, it's now inside the Battery icon!
+	`adb shell settings put secure "battery_show_as_percentage" "2"`

+	This will change the hidden option that puts our percentage inside the battery, look at your percentage, it's now inside the Battery icon!
 This change will stay even after you reboot your phone

-### How to revert the changes
+### How to revert the change
-If you got bored of it you can easily revert the change directly in your phone, go to `Settings`, enter the `Battery` menu and you will see a `Battery percentage` toggle, simply press on it and everything will go back to normal.
+You can easily revert the change directly in your phone, go to `Settings`, enter the `Battery` menu and you will see a `Battery percentage` toggle, simply press on it and everything will go back to normal.

+You can also revert it with adb using this adb command

+`adb shell settings put secure "battery_show_as_percentage" "1"`